Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation

 The neutrino cooling timescale is estimated using

 where $\epsilon_{\text{neu}}$ is the energy loss rate due to neutrino emission.

-Comparing the timescales for compressional heating, heat diffusion, and neutrino cooling based on the profiles of these quantities from our MESA model, we estimate that heat diffusion is the dominant process in setting the shape of the temperature profile that drives He ignition in the double detonation supernova case described above.
+For this system, we estimate the timescales for compressional heating, heat diffusion, and neutrino cooling to be approximately $\sim 10^7$ years, $\sim 6 \times 10^5$ years, and $\sim 5 \times 10^6$ years, respectively.
+Based on the profiles of these quantities from our MESA model, we conclude that heat diffusion is the dominant process in shaping the temperature profile that drives He ignition in the double detonation supernova case described above.

-He ignition in this model occurs at densities $\rho \sim 2 \times 10^{6} \, \mathrm{g\,cm}^{-3}$ , which is greater than the adopted critical density (see Sec.~\ref{sec:Conditions for ignition}).
+He ignition in this model occurs at densities $\rho \sim 2 \times 10^{6} \, \mathrm{g\,cm}^{-3}$ , which is greater than the adopted critical density (see Sect.~\ref{sec:Conditions for ignition}).
 Thus we classify this He ignition as a detonation and we expect that triggers a subsequent core detonation in the WD \citep{2019ApJ...873...84P}, consequently destroying the WD in a thermonuclear supernova.
 Immediately before the detonation, the WD has a mass of $\sim 0.96 \, \mathrm{M_{\odot}}$ with a thick He shell $\sim 0.16 \, \mathrm{M_{\odot}}$ and thick He shell likely will lead to a red, faint transient \citep{2010ApJ...719.1067K, 2019ApJ...873...84P}.